The buying process. General Information

 The second step is to hire a Lawyer to protect your interests and to explain you the process that has just began.
 All foreign Embassies advice their citizens to hire legal help, not only to verify that they are not being deceived, but also to have a friendly contact to get in touch each time you have a doubt.
 There is no other way to be able to invest your money with confidence and at the same time enjoy the purchase.

-Once you have identified the property which you wish to buy, you may be asked to leave a deposit, typically a 10% of the final price to reserve the property, when signing a Reservation Agreement.
+If your offer has been accepted, you will be asked to leave a deposit, typically a 10% of the final price to reserve the property and sign a deposit contract.
+In Catalonia the name is Arras Contract.

 It is also important that this contract is checked by your lawyer to make sure that all your rights and the vendor’s obligations are incorporated into it.
 Often what is missing from a contract is more important than what is included.